right-rudder/summit/src/content/blog/the-best-fly-in-restaurants-in-the-southwest.md

 _Are you interested in becoming a pilot?_

 The advantages to getting your pilot certificate are nothing short of life changing.
-At Red Arrow Flight Academy, we offer exceptional flight training to safely and efficiently help you achieve your goals.
+At Summit Flight Academy, we offer exceptional flight training to safely and efficiently help you achieve your goals.
 Give us a call at (575) 201-6160, or contact us via our website.